 Welcome to India!
 Upon arrival into Kolkata, you will be met and transferred to your hotel.
 The remainder of the day is yours at leisure.

 The city of Kolkata’s name is derived from the Bengali term Kolkata, the name of one of three villages that predated the arrival of the British, in the area where the city eventually was to be established.
 Located on the east bank of River Hooghly, Kolkata is the capital of the Indian state of West Bengal.
 It is also the commercial, cultural, and educational centre of East India, while the Port of Kolkata is India’s oldest port as well as its sole major riverine port.
-The city’s documented history begins with the arrival of the English East India Company in 1690, when the Company was consolodating its trade business in Bengal.
+The city’s documented history begins with the arrival of the English East India Company in 1690, when the Company was consolidating its trade business in Bengal.
 Under the East India Company and later under the British Raj, Kolkata served as the capital of India until 1911, when its perceived geographical disadvantages, combined with growing nationalism in Bengal, led to a shift of the capital to New Delhi.
 The people of Kolkata tend to have a special appreciation for art and literature; its tradition of welcoming new talent has made it a ‘city of furious creative energy’.
 For these reasons, Kolkata has often been dubbed as the Cultural Capital of India or the Literary Capital of India.

-Overnight at Hotel Astor or similar
+Overnight – Hotel Astor or similar

-Following breakfast this morning, you will be transferred to the airport for your flight to Bagdogara.
+Following breakfast this morning, you will be transferred to the airport for your flight to Bagdogra.
 Upon arrival you will be met and transferred to Kurseong.
 This evening, enjoy a scenic walk along the military road built by the British in the 1770’s.
 (B,D)

-Overnight at the Cochrane Palace or similar
+Overnight – Cochrane Palace or similar

+Enjoy breakfast at your hotel this morning before enjoying a half day visit to the Tea Garden.
+Here you can observe the processing and manufacturing of the world-renowned Darjeeling tea.
+Early this afternoon, board the Darjeeling Toy Train from Kurseong and enjoy a ride of a lifetime in this World Heritage Site and let the scenic views mesmerise you.
 A journey on the Toy Train is considered the most romantic approach to the Himalayas, as this small steam locomotive slowly meanders its way through the landscape.
 Once you disembark the train at Ghoom, enjoy a walk to Darjeeling.
 (B,D)

-2 nights at the Dekeling Resort or similar
+Overnight – Dekeling Resort or similar

 Rise early this morning to enjoy a one hour walk to Tiger Hill, where you will witness sunrise over the snowy peak of Kanchenjunga – the world’s third highest mountain.
 Enjoy a tea break before returning to your hotel for breakfast.

 Following breakfast, head out to explore Darjeeling.
 Your first visit is to the Himalayan Mountaineering Institute, which as well as conducting training courses, also houses a wonderful collection of equipment used in various mountaineering expeditions.
+From here, continue onto the Zoological Gardens.
+Home to some of the rarest species of animals and birds, it is the only zoo in India to have Siberian Tigers and Red Pandas.

 Your next stop is the Tibetan Refugee Camp, established as a centre for those who had fled Tibet with the Dalai Lama after the Chinese invasion.
 This self-help centre has been developed as a workshop for the manufacture of handicrafts.
 (B,D)

 This morning you will embark on a scenic drive (approx. 4 hours) from Darjeeling to Pelling.
-In the afternoon, enjoy a visit to the Pemayangtse Monastery..
+In the afternoon, enjoy a visit to the Pemayangtse Monastery.
 Planned, designed and founded by Lama Lhatsun Chempo in 1705, it is one of the oldest and premier monasteries of Sikkim, and the most famous in west Sikkim.

-Overnight at the Norbughang Resort or similar
+Overnight – Norbughang Resort or similar

-This morning following breakfast, you will visit Pelling, stopping enroute at Khechiopalri Lake.
-Originally known as Kha-Chot-Palri, this lake is sacred to both Buddhists and Hindus, it is believed to be a wish fulfilling lake.
+This morning following breakfast, you will visit Pelling, stopping en route at Khechiopalri Lake.
+Originally known as Kha-Chot-Palri, this lake is sacred to both Buddhists and Hindus, it is believed to be a wish-fulfilling lake.
+From here, enjoy a leisurely walk through the woodland trails to Yuksom.
+(B,D)

-Overnight at the Yuksum Residency or similar
+Overnight – Yuksum Residency or similar

 Another morning drive today as you head towards Gangtok, visiting Tashiding Monastery on the way.
 Located on top of a hill, rising between the Rathong chu and the Rangeet River, the views from this Buddhist monastery are truly spectacular.
 (B,D)

-Overnight at the Netuk House or similar
+Overnight – Netuk House or similar

 This morning following breakfast we drive approx. 3hrs to Lachung.
 Upon arrival the rest of the day is yours at leisure to relax and take in this special part of India.
 (B,L,D)

-2 nights at Yarlam Resort or similar
+Overnight – Yarlam Resort or similar

-Make the most of the Yumthang Hot spring which is perched at an altitude of over 11,800 feet above the sea level.
-Lying close to the course of Lachung river, this hot water spring can be accessed after a short five minute walk from Yumthang village.
+Today you will explore the stark natural landscapes of the Yumthang Valley.
+Popularly known as the ‘Valley of Flowers’, it is home to the Shingba Rhododendron Sanctuary, which has over twenty-four species of the rhododendron, the state flower.
+Make the most of the Yumthang Hot Spring which is perched at an altitude of over 11,800 feet above sea level.
+Lying close to the course of the Lachung River, this hot water spring can be accessed after a short five-minute walk from Yumthang village.
 (B,L,D)

 This morning you drive from Lachung to Dzongu.
 Dzongu is an official reserve for the Lepcha community and is largely untouched by tourism.
 Colourful Buddhist flags float in the mountain breeze, carrying the prayers of the Lepchas to their Gods.
-The contoured paddy fields add more colours to the picture perfect scenery.
+The contoured paddy fields add more colours to the picture-perfect scenery.
 The beauty of Dzongu is complimented by the weight and depth of its heritage carried by the Lepcha people.

 This evening, spend the night with a local family in a traditional homestay.
 (B,L,D)

-Overnight Homestay
+Overnight – Homestay

 This morning, make the most of experiencing the local lifestyle and culture of the Lepcha Community before it time to farewell your host family and depart for Gangtok.
 (B,D)

-Following breakfast, enjoy a half day excursion to Rumtek Monastery.
+Following breakfast, enjoy a half-day excursion to Rumtek Monastery.
 Rumtek Monastery is the largest monastery in Sikkim and is home to the monk’s community, the place where they perform the sacred rituals and practices of the Karma Kagyu lineage.

 This afternoon, visit Tashi Ling which provides an astounding view of the Kanchenjunga range.
 Here lies the Tashi Ling monastery mostly known for its ‘Bumchu’ (Sacred Pot).
 This pot contains holy water which has never run dry for last 300 years.